JessWillCode/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library created by the team at Facebook to help the UI update and render faster regardless of the amount of traffic and activity on an application.
+It also allows us to create more responsive components instead of hard coding elements in the HTML.

 1. Describe component state.

+Component State is a set of properties used to control the behavior of the component.
+This is shown as a variable and a callback function that sets the variable value.

 1. Describe props.

+Props are argument properties of the React component.
+We pass them to components using JSX.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are basically anything that affects something outside of the scope of the current function that's being executed.